Isomorphisms of quantizations via quantization of resolutions: Hamiltonian reduction

 We can sheafify the constructions of the previous paragraph.
-From Lemma \ref{Lem:quant_comm_red} we see that the sheaf $\Dcal\red G$ on the $\z$-scheme $X\red G$ is a homogeneous quantization.
-Similarly, we can define the homogeneous quantizations $\Dcal\red_{\chi h}G,\Dcal\red_U G$.
+From Lemma \ref{Lem:quant_comm_red} we see that the sheaf $\Dcal\red G$ on the $\z$-scheme $X\red G$ is a graded quantization.
+Similarly, we can define the graded quantizations $\Dcal\red_{\chi h}G,\Dcal\red_U G$.

 \begin{Ex} Let $G$ be an algebraic group, $H$ be its algebraic subgroup.
 Then $\Dcal_h(G/H)$ is naturally identified with $\Dcal_h(G)\red_0 H$.
 This is well known for the usual differential operators.
 The proof in the homogenized setting is similar. \end{Ex}